-The default URL to login to WordPress is the same URL you would use to visit your site but with “/wp-admin,” added to the end of it.
+The default URL to your WordPress login is the same URL you would use to visit your site but with “/wp-admin,” added to the end of it.

 For example, if you visit your WordPress website at www.example.com.
 You would go to www.example.com/wp-admin to access the login screen.

 Pro Tip: This method works with default WordPress installations.
 It will not work if the login methods have been changed from the default setup.
 For example, if a WordPress security plugin has customized the login URL or the wp-admin folder has been moved.

 How to Get to Your Login Page & Logging In

 Step 1 – Locate the WP Admin Panel

 Enter your WordPress username and password.
 Click “Log in,” Note: If you are already logged in, you will be taken to the dashboard directly, without asking for a username and password.